timpaul/form-extractor-prototype/README.md

 - it only knows about certain kinds of question types
 - you can't provide your own API key via the UI
 - you can't browse previous form extractions
+- like a lot of Gen AI, it can be unpredictable

 ## How it works